onethinx/FarmBug_Workshop/Part_1_Adding_Moisture_Sensor/README.md

 		Cy_GPIO_Write(LED_B_PORT, LED_B_NUM,  CapSense_Value > 3800);
 ```
 5. If the instructions are followed correctly, the code should look like [this](https://github.com/onethinx/FarmBug_Workshop/blob/main/Assets/code_2.2.png?raw=true)
-6. Hit the `Build-And-Launch` button from the status bar at the bottom of VS Code<br>
+6. Hit the `Build-And-Launch` button from the status bar at the bottom of VS Code
+7. Cross fingers and hopefully the Blue LED will turn on as soon as you touch the moisture sensor element 🎉
+8. Congratulations, you're now a qualified Onethinx Talented Engineer<br>🤓